JamesFormosa/security_and_compliance_with_lambda/2 - AWS WAF/README.md

 ## Setup Artillery Instances

+\*You'll need the name of your ArtilleryFilesBucket from the Resources section of WAF Lab CloudFormation stack.
+This is the value in the field labeled Physical ID.

 ### Adjust the default security group settings in the default vpc to allow ssh access from your ip.

 1. Navigate to the EC2 dashboard and click on Security groups under Resources.